francisngo/francisngo/README.md

     </a>
 </p>

-Software Engineer + rock climber + photographer
+Software Engineer + photographer + outdoor enthusiast
 --------------------------------------------------------------

 I'm a software engineer with five years of professional experience specializing in front-end technologies and developing software platforms.
 I bring a performance-centric approach to my work in that I like to focus around performance optimizations and possess an understanding of the underlying technologies and methodologies to achieve optimal performance; ensuring software solutions run efficiently, respond quickly and deliver seamless user experiences.